FredMunene/yieldRelay/README.md

 ## Summary

-**YieldRelay** is a compliance-aware yield routing primitive that preserves capital while routing only **accrued yield** to verified real-world beneficiaries.
-Built on Mantle, it separates **principal ownership** from **yield distribution** using on-chain capital markets as the yield source.
+**YieldRelay** is a compliance-aware RealFi infrastructure primitive on Mantle that preserves capital while routing only **accrued yield** to verified real-world beneficiaries.

+Built on Mantle and integrated with Aave, YieldRelay separates **principal ownership** from **yield distribution**, enabling sustainable funding for social infrastructure, DAOs, and public-good initiatives without spending principal.

 ---

 ## 🌱 Story

-In 2024‑2025, even major DAOs showed how fragile governance and treasury management can be.

-- **Jupiter DAO** (Solana DEX aggregator) paused all governance votes until 2026, citing a “breakdown in trust” in its processes.
-- **Scroll DAO** (Ethereum Layer‑2 protocol) stopped governance after multiple leadership resignations, leaving key treasury and funding proposals in limbo.

-These stories aren’t just headlines — they reveal a bigger problem: **DAOs and communities struggle to turn treasury capital into impact when governance stalls or becomes too complex**.
+Recent DAO shutdowns and governance pauses across major ecosystems have exposed a deeper issue: communities struggle to turn treasury capital into sustained impact when governance becomes slow, fragile, or overly complex.

-That’s where **YieldRelay** comes in.
-It’s a simple, plug-and-play tool that helps communities generate yield from idle funds and route it to grants, builders, and ecosystem projects automatically, **without touching the principal** and **without requiring endless votes**.
+YieldRelay takes a different approach.
+Instead of relying on continuous votes or manual grant cycles, it enables communities to generate yield from idle capital and automatically route that yield to builders, grants, and ecosystem programs—**without touching principal** and **without requiring constant governance intervention**.

 ---